glcraft/glap/docs/PARSERS.md

 struct Command {
     using Params = std::tuple<Arguments...>;
     Params arguments;
-    // Get the instance of an argument stored in `arguments` by its name.
-A compile error is raised
+    /// Get the instance of an argument stored in `arguments` by its name.
+A compile error is raised if name is not
-    //
+    /// found
-    template <StringLiteral lit>
+    template <StringLiteral name>
     constexpr const auto& get_argument() const noexcept;
-    // Get the instance of the input stored in `arguments`.
-Only if constexpr const auto& get_inputs() const noexcept;
+    /// Get the instance of the input stored in `arguments`.
+A compile error is raised is no input mode type is present
+    /// in `Arguments`
+    constexpr const auto& get_inputs() const noexcept;
 }
 ```